An optimally stable approximation of reactive transport using discrete test and infinite trial spaces: Numerical experiments

 In order to inspect the reconstruction $u^\delta$ we perform a voxel-wise evaluation on a refined mesh (\ie a projection into $\mathbb{P}^0$).
 In Fig.~\ref{fig:solutions} this is depicted alongside a solution obtained by a first order SIPG-method.
 In particular one notices nonaligned gradients when using a first order discretization of $\ycal$ (Fig.~\ref{fig:firstOrder}).
 However, since $u^\delta$ is only a $L^2$-like best approximation we do not expect $u^\delta$ to provide meaningful information \wrt the gradient (although the magnitude of the derivation still needs to converge in order to achieve $L^2$-convergence).
 Additionally, $u^\delta$ is the $\xcal_{L^2}$-best approximation from a non-standard space $\xcal^\delta$ where no information about its approximation qualities are given.

 Finally, we investigate the convergence of the method under $h$-refinement.
-In~\cite{BrunkenSmetanaUrban} the dependence of the convergence rate on the regularity of the inflow condition has already been established.
-Even for regular data only suboptimal rates have been observed with the optimal rate of $2$ for a linear FE space only attained in a one dimensional toy example.
-For the chosen catalytic filter problem we observe a convergence order of about $1.2$ for linear and $2.3$ for quadratic test functions (Fig.~\ref{fig:hconvergence}).
+In~\cite{keithApriori} it was shown that the rates depend solely on the regularity of the test space solution.
+In~\cite{BrunkenSmetanaUrban} the dependence of the convergence rate on the regularity of the inflow condition (which in turn determines the regularity of the test space solution) has also been numerically evaluated for a linear transport problem.
+In our chosen catalytic filter problem we observe a convergence order of about $1.2$ for linear and $2.3$ for quadratic test functions (Fig.~\ref{fig:hconvergence}).